Bamboo textile: Deforestation

-Bamboo planting can slow deforestation, providing an alternative source of timber for the construction industry and cellulose fibre for the textile industry.
+Bamboo planting can slow deforestation, providing an alternative source of timber for the construction industry and cellulose pulp for the textile industry.
 It allows communities to turn away from the destruction of native forests and construct commercial bamboo plantations that can be selectively harvested annually without the destruction of the grove.
 Tree plantations have to be chopped down and terminated at harvest but bamboo keeps on growing.

 On the other hand forest has been cleared to make way for bamboo plantations.

 Water use

 Bamboo uses considerable water, but there is evidence that its water-use efficiency (relative to growth) may be greater than many trees.

 Soil erosion

 Yearly replanting of tillage crops increases soil erosion.
 The extensive root system of bamboo and the fact that it is not uprooted during harvesting means bamboo cultivation is associated with less soil erosion.
 The bamboo plant's root system can hold soil together along river banks, deforested areas and in places prone to mudslides.
 Like forest trees, it also greatly reduces rain run-off.